 8.8 million tons of plastic end up in the ocean every year.
-The estimated time for plastic to completely biodegrade into its constituent molecules ranges from 450 years to never.
+The estimated time for plastic to completely biodegrade into its constituent molecule ranges from 450 years to never.

 The impact of this on the environment and on our health is phenomenal, so it only makes sense for each and every one of us to try and live more sustainably.
 Read ahead to find out the why, what and how.

 Scientists are discovering microplastics in our everyday products such as bottled water or fish.
-However they are still reviewing what it really means for our health in the long term.
+However they are silent reviewing what it really means for our health in the long term.

 The easiest way to reduce your waste is by swapping from plastic to reusable water bottles.
 It is possible to drink tap water in most developed countries, however if it's not for you, you can always switch to filtered water bottles.